zjb-s/n.kria/README.md

 * patterns
 * pattern copying and pasting
 * option for keeping loop,rate,etc between patterns or not
-* finalize visible params
 * crow outputs
-* post note names when you adjust note
 * clock tracks from other tracks
 * implement octave shifter
 * add randomization of pages, tracks or patterns